diss1dent/finder/README.md

   - Authorization / Registration
   - Search in Youtube, Twitter, Vimeo using their API
   - Navigation to post
-  - Storing Post as bookmark
+  - Storing Post as bookmark / Bookmarks page
+  - Commenting posts / Comments Page

-Project is written using Webpack, Angular 2, Typescript, Bootstrap and Redux pattern using `@ngrx/store` as component communication
+Project is written using Webpack, Angular 2, Typescript, Bootstrap and Redux pattern using `@ngrx/store` as component communication.
+Localstorage is temporary used instead of real BD

 # Live